lupyuen/lupyuen.github.io/src/lcd.md

     [(How it works)](https://lupyuen.github.io/articles/de3#initialise-ui-blender)

-And we see the Test Pattern below when NuttX boots on PinePhone!
+And the Test Pattern appears when NuttX boots on PinePhone!
+(Pic below)

+_Who calls the code above?_

 TODO: Call up_fbinitialize in pinephone_bringup